-Learn more about the keynote speakers and special guests for the 2015 Pedagogy and Theatre of the Oppressed Conference in Chicago.
+Learn more about the keynote speakers and special guests for the 2017 Pedagogy and Theatre of the Oppressed Conference in Detroit.
 Please stay tuned as we continue to confirm more stellar presenters!

 Julian Boal is a founding member of Ambata, GTO-Paris (Theatre of the Oppressed Group–Paris), and Féminisme Enjeux.
 He has realized workshops and projects in more than 20 countries, and he helped in the realization of TO festivals in India with Jana Sanskriti, in Europe with Pa’tothom, and in South America with CTO-Rio.
 Julian is the author of Images of a Popular Theatre (Imagens de um Teatro Popular, Hucitec, 2000), co-editor of Theatre of the Oppressed in Actions (Routledge, 2015), and is working for a PhD in Brazil.

 Tawana “Honeycomb” Petty